How to Set Up Google Analytics 4 (GA4) in 2024Step-by-Step Guide to Switching From Universal Analytics to Google Analytics 4

 Then, simply follow the different tasks on this page in order.
 We’ll work through them one by one.

 Data collection: Google Analytics will show “Data Flowing” here if it’s set up a GA4 property for you and it’s already receiving data from your site.
 You can click the > arrow to “Manage data streams” and check that your site is listed correctly.
-Once you’re ready, click “Mark as complete”.
+Once you’re ready, click “Mark as complete.”

 Google Analytics 4 Setup Assistant Showing Data Collection With Data Flowing, User is Marking This as Complete

-Property settings: You can fine-tune a number of settings for your website here.
+Property settings: You can fine-tune several settings for your website here.
 I recommend that you turn on Google Signals.
-Click the > arrow then “Manage Google Signals”:
+Click the > arrow then “Manage Google Signals:”

 Google Analytics 4 Setup Assistant Showing the Turn On Google Signals Option Under Property Settings